rsjaffe/MIDI2LR/docs/CONTRIBUTING.md

 ## Translations

 There are three components to localize: the application, the plugin and the installer.
-Each unfortunately uses a different format but the program overseeing all localizations (except for the installer's readme file) is POEditor.com.
+Each unfortunately uses a different format but all sources are stored in subidrectories of *tools/translation_work*.
 Translation assistance welcome.
-Sign up at https://poeditor.com/join/project?hash=v6U0MvufAn.
+Download the appropriate po file(s) and use a po editor such as [Poedit](https://poedit.net/) to translate the strings.
+Submit the resulting po file(s) to the MIDI2LR project.

-The resulting translation files are located in *data/application*, *data/plugin* and *tools/installer/data/translations*.
+The resulting translation files (converted from po into the format used by the programs and plugin) are located in *data/application*, *data/plugin* and *tools/installer/data/translations*.

 ## License